Internet-Draft OAuth Mission Expansion August 2026

 From Event To

-active successor activates by expansion superseded
+active successor activates when its authority is issued superseded

 The transition has these requirements: